+This is to certify that the below student has success sfully completed the Inplant Training of

+weeks at our organization

+(name and address of organization).

+Name of the student:

+Programme and Year : Third/ Second Year Elec ctronics Engg

+Enrolment No.:

+Training start date:

+Training completion date:

-During the complete training period, the his/her performance and conduct was good.
+During the complete training period, the his/her perfo ormance and conduct was good.

 Name and Sign.
 Section/ Industry Supervisor

-Name and Sign.
-Head of Section/ Plant/ Officer (Industry) Seal of the Organization of organization).
+Date: Name and Sign.
+Head of Section/ Plant/ Officer (Industry) Seal of the Organization

-INDUSTRIAL TRAINING COMPLETION CERTIFICATE
+INDUSTRIAL TRAINING COMPLETION CERTIFICATE INDUSTRIAL TRAINING COMPLETION CERTIFICATE